 Add a copy of Everything Explained to your pilot library if you’re looking for a volume with the meaty depth of training material but with an enjoyable casual reading style that won’t put you to sleep.

-2. ASA Navigating Weather
+2. Aviation Weather Handbook

 Modern pilots have real-time access to the kind of detailed weather condition monitoring that aviation pioneers could only dream of.
 There’s just one problem.
 All the weather radar data in the world is only as helpful as your ability to understand and use it.